JohnVersus/web3_evm_auth_nodejs/README.md

-# Solana Authentication Node Js
+# Web3 EVM Authentication Node Js

 Authentication tutorial on how to connect user with solana wallet to the app.